TobiKipp/SudokuTraining/README.md

     GROUP 25(6,3), (6,4), (6,5), (7,3), (7,4), (7,5), (8,3), (8,4), (8,5),
     GROUP 26(6,6), (6,7), (6,8), (7,6), (7,7), (7,8), (8,6), (8,7), (8,8),

-Group 0-9 is rows
+Group 0-9 are rows.
-Group 10-17 is colums
+Group 10-17 are colums.
 Group 18 to 26 are blocks.

 It was one typo and one calculation (if I even calculated anything there) error.
-The box x and y must be multiplied by 3 and not 2. y = i/3\*3 x = i%3\*3
+The box x and y must be multiplied by 3 and not 2.

+y = i/3\*3

+x = i%3\*3

-I noted that Box Index i=8 top left cell is 6,6 x = i%3\*3 = 2\*3 = 6
+I noted that Box Index i=8 top left cell is 6,6

+x = i%3\*3 = 2\*3 = 6

 y = i/3\*3 = 2\*3 = 6

 ### Timeout ###